Zoodles Marinara

 ABOUT THE RECIPE:

-This Zoodles Marinara dish flawlessly takes the place of classic spaghetti marinara.
+This Zoodles Marinara dish can easily take the place of classic spaghetti marinara.
 Perfect to serve for a weeknight family meal!

 MAKES 4 SERVINGS